‘Hold still, old boy. I’m almost done.’

 Linn frowns.
-‘He doesn’t speak French, does he?’
+‘Poor kid needs his sleep.
+He doesn’t speak French, does he?’

-Rowan goes to bed, his eyelids growing heavier and heavier as he listens to the melodious voices debating about if Taïga could be forced to get married or not…
+Rowan goes to bed, his eyelids growing heavier and heavier as he listens to the melodious voices debating if Taïga should tell on their friends or not…

 Part II – End of Chapter 01